miyagis-forests/farmacy-food-kata/requirements/functional-rqmts.md

+This document contains the details of what we identified as functional requirements for the Farmacy Food system.
+In the sections below, you will find the recognized _actors_ and how they are able to interact with the system in major scenarios.

 # ***Actors***
 - Customer
 - Replenisher
 - Smart fridge system
 - Vendor POS system
 - Farmacy Food central kitchen system

 <br>

 # ***Customer on the Farmacy Food app <sup>1</sup>***

 ## Account management
 - Self-register as a Farmacy Food user
 - Authenticate using Farmacy Food user ID and password